skylot/jadx/README.md

-  JADX_DISABLE_XML_SECURITY - set to 'true' to disable all security checks for XML files JADX_DISABLE_ZIP_SECURITY - set to 'true' to disable all security checks for zip files JADX_ZIP_MAX_ENTRIES_COUNT - maximum allowed number of entries in zip files (default: 100 000) JADX_TMP_DIR - custom temp directory, using system by default
+  JADX_DISABLE_XML_SECURITY - set to 'true' to disable all security checks for XML files JADX_DISABLE_ZIP_SECURITY - set to 'true' to disable all security checks for zip files JADX_ZIP_MAX_ENTRIES_COUNT - maximum allowed number of entries in zip files (default: 100 000) JADX_CONFIG_DIR - custom config directory, using system by default JADX_CACHE_DIR - custom cache directory, using system by default JADX_TMP_DIR - custom temp directory, using system by default

 Examples: